North Carolina Courage

-The North Carolina Courage is a professional women's soccer team based in Cary, North Carolina.
-It was founded on January 9, 2017, after Stephen Malik acquired National Women's Soccer League (NWSL) franchise rights from the Western New York Flash.
-The Courage is affiliated with the men's team North Carolina FC of the United Soccer League and plays its home games at the Sahlen’s Stadium at WakeMed Soccer Park.
+The North Carolina Courage are an American professional soccer team based in Cary, North Carolina, that competes in the National Women's Soccer League (NWSL).
+It was founded on January 9, 2017, after Stephen Malik acquired NWSL franchise rights from the Western New York Flash.
+The Courage plays its home games at WakeMed Soccer Park.

 In 2018, the Courage became the first team in NWSL history to win the Shield and the Championship in the same season.
 In 2019, the team became the first team to win the Championship on its home field.

 History

 2017

 On January 9, 2017, the North Carolina Courage announced their formation as the relocated Western New York Flash, with a new home of Cary, North Carolina.
 The Courage officially hired Paul Riley, the Flash's coach prior to relocation, on January 30, 2017.
 The team played their first match, on April 15, 2017, against the Washington Spirit, and won 1–0 with a goal by McCall Zerboni.
 The Courage went on to win the 2017 NWSL Shield and advanced to the 2017 NWSL Championship after defeating the Chicago Red Stars 1–0 in the semifinals, but fell 1–0 to the Portland Thorns in the finals.